armory/docs/content/en/docs/installation/guide/install-redhat-marketplace.md

 ---
-title: Installing the Armory Enterprise Platform for Spinnaker on OpenShift Using the Armory Operator
+title: Install the Armory Enterprise Platform for Spinnaker on OpenShift Using the Armory Operator
 linkTitle: Install on OpenShift
 weight: 5
 description: >